open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 MyFruitCounter.Add(2, new("name", "apple"), new("color", "green")); // Not exported
 MyFruitCounter.Add(5, new("name", "apple"), new("color", "red")); // Exported
 MyFruitCounter.Add(4, new("name", "lemon"), new("color", "yellow")); // Exported
+// Since the cardinality limit is 3, the SDK will only export measurements for the following three combinations:
+//   1.
+No key/value pair Value=1
+//   2. (name:apple, color:red) Value=6
+//   3. (name:lemon, color:yellow) Value=7

 // There are four distinct key/value combinations emitted for 'AnotherFruitCounter':
 //   1. (name:kiwi)
 //   2. (name:banana, color:yellow)
 //   3. (name:mango, color:yellow)
 //   4. (name:banana, color:green)
-// Since the cardinality limit is 3, the SDK will only export measurements for the following two combinations:
-//   1. (name:kiwi) Value=4
-//   2. (name:banana, color:yellow) Value=6
-// Note: There are only 2 exported measurements (not the 3 one might expect) because there was nothing
-//  recorded for the reserved special case of measurements with no key/values.
 AnotherFruitCounter.Add(4, new KeyValuePair<string, object>("name", "kiwi")); // Exported
 AnotherFruitCounter.Add(1, new("name", "banana"), new("color", "yellow")); // Exported
 AnotherFruitCounter.Add(2, new("name", "mango"), new("color", "yellow")); // Not exported